Keep Your Plumbing Efficient and Safe: Learn How to Replace a Water Heater Expansion Tank

 When the water in the water heater heats up, it expands and increases the pressure in the plumbing system.
 The excess water is then pushed into the expansion tank, which has a flexible membrane inside that expands to accommodate the increased volume of water.
 This process helps regulate the pressure in the system and prevents damage to the plumbing, such as leaks or burst pipes.

-As the water cools down, the pressure in the system decreases, and the membrane in the expansion tank contracts back to its original size.
+As the water cools down, the pressure in the system decreases, and the membrane in the tank contracts back to its original size.
 This allows the water to flow back into the system, ready to be heated again the next time it’s needed.
 By providing a safe and effective way to regulate pressure, an expansion tank helps protect your water heater and plumbing system, keeping your home safe and comfortable.

 Expansion Tank Types